Campbell O'Connor & Company is regulated by the Central Bank of Ireland.

 Conflicts of Interest Policy:

-The firm maintains a Conflicts of Interest Policy, details of which are available from our office in hardcopy format.
+The firm maintains a Conflicts of Interest Policy, details of which are available from our office in hardcopy format, on request.

 In the event of cross currency trades, the following will apply, unless previously agreed;